Shrimp Farm For Sale

 16 hectares of African palm were planted on levees and other idle areas in August, 2013, and became productive in December, 2015, now producing 10-20 MT monthly which will increase.

-The shrimp in the ponds as well as all supplies, feed, materials, and all costs associated with the shrimp in the ponds, larva, diesel, labor, materials, liming, disking, etc. at the time of sale are not included in the sale price, but must be valued separately at the time of sale, and are an additional cost to any buyer.
+The shrimp in the ponds as well as all supplies, feed, materials, and all costs associated with the shrimp in the ponds, larva, diesel, labor, materials, liming, disking, etc. at the time of sale are not included in the sale price, but will be valued separately at the time of sale, and are an additional cost to any buyer.

 In September, 2014, 4 ponds, 14 hectares in total, were aerated to double their production capacity.
 Another two ponds are ready to receive aerators, which when done would be a total of 20 hectares with aeration and double production.